By Kerry Hale

 • Very hard

 If you live in an area with hard water, discover how to descale your showerhead to prevent blockages, prolong your shower’s life and maintain its performance.
+Explore our range of mixer showers and accessories to find the latest designs from Mira and upgrade your bathroom today.

 You may be interested in: